Aliases for IKBKE Gene

 GeneCards Summary for IKBKE Gene

 IKBKE (Inhibitor Of Nuclear Factor Kappa B Kinase Subunit Epsilon) is a Protein Coding gene.
-Diseases associated with IKBKE include Rabies.
-Among its related pathways are RANK Signaling in Osteoclasts and IL-1 Family Signaling Pathways.
+Diseases associated with IKBKE include Rabies and Viral Infectious Disease.
+Among its related pathways are MicroRNAs in cardiomyocyte hypertrophy and NGF Pathway.
 Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is TBK1.

 UniProtKB/Swiss-Prot Summary for IKBKE Gene